Kian Harratt: Career

 He signed a contract extension in August 2023, with sporting director Mark Cartwright commenting that "his next challenge is to break into the first team on a more consistent basis".
 He scored two goals in 16 games in the 2023–24 season.
 He was given a four-month ban and fined £3,200 in February 2024 after placing 484 bets on football matches, including those involving his parent and loan clubs, between 30 June 2020 and 3 June 2023.

 Fleetwood Town

 On 30 August 2024, Harratt returned to League Two on a season-long loan with Fleetwood Town despite having featured four times for Huddersfield at the start of the 2024–25 campaign.
 On 7 January, the loan deal was made into a permanent transfer on undisclosed terms after he had registered three goals and an assist in 20 appearances.

 Oldham Athletic

 On 11 March 2025, Harratt joined National League side Oldham Athletic for an undisclosed fee, signing a contract until the end of the 2025–26 season.
 He scored the winning goal in extra-time of the 3–2 victory over Southend United in the final at Wembley to secure the club a place back in the English Football League.
+He scored his first goal of the 2025–26 season on 29 December, securing a 2–1 victory at Walsall.

+On 24 January 2026, Harratt returned to the National League to join Brackley Town on loan until the end of the 2025–26 season.
+Brackley went on to be relegated, with Harratt contributing one goal from eleven appearances.
+Upon his return to Boundary Park, he was named as one of seven players to be released upon the season's conclusion.

+Worksop Town

+On 15 July 2026, Harratt joined National League North club Worksop Town following a successful trial period.

 Style of play

-Harratt is an intelligent striker with a strong physical presence and good movement.
+Harratt is a striker with a strong physical presence and good movement.